-Zelenskyy arrives in Rome for talks with Pope Francis, Italy's PM and president | CBC News
+Ukraine President Zelenskyy in Rome to meet Pope, Italian leaders | CBC News

-Zelenskyy arrives in Rome for talks with Pope Francis, Italy's PM and president
+Zelenskyy in Rome for talks with Pope Francis, Italy's PM and president

 The pontiff, who makes pleas on behalf of Ukraine's 'martyred' people, last met with country's leader in 2020

-Ukrainian President Volodymr Zelenskyy arrived in Rome on Saturday for talks with Italian officials and Pope Francis, who has said the Vatican has launched a behind-the-scenes initiative to try to end the war launched last year by Russia.
+Ukrainian President Volodymr Zelenskyy is in Rome on Saturday for talks with Italian officials and Pope Francis, who has said the Vatican has launched a behind-the-scenes initiative to try to end the war launched last year by Russia.

 Zelensky tweeted at 4:24 a.m.
 ET about the visit, mentioning Italy's President Sergio Mattarella and Prime Minister Giorgia Meloni, as well as the Pope.